Father hanging painting on wall with the help of his two young sons.

 Housing Costs

-When buying a home, upfront costs include inspection fees, appraisal fees, the down payment and closing costs such as origination fees and title insurance.
-Closing costs can amount to 3% – 6% of the value of your home.
+Upfront costs for buying a home include inspection fees, appraisal fees, the down payment and closing costs.
+Closing costs include things like the origination fees and title insurance, which can amount to 3% 6% of the value of your home.
+After closing, mortgage payments can be costly as well.

 Home Maintenance And Repairs

-Special Considerations When Deciding Whether To Rent Vs. Buy A Home
+How To Decide Whether To Rent Or Buy A Home

 When should I rent vs. buy a house?